 It can take care of insurance deductibles and co-pays, medical appointment costs, surgery, emergency transportation costs, or care after an accident while you’re recovering.

 It also provides coverage for you if you’re injured while riding in someone else’s car during an accident, and you suffer an injury that their insurance doesn’t fully cover.

-In Maine and Wisconsin, you’re required to carry minimum amounts of MedPay of $5,000 and $10,000, respectively.
+Wisconsin, you’re required to carry minimum amounts of MedPay of $5,000 and $10,000, respectively.
 In all other states, it’s one of the optional types of car insurance coverage.

 MedPay is one of the most affordable types of auto insurance that you can add to your policy.
 For most drivers, the cost could be $20 per year for as much as $10,000 in coverage.